 Balance of Power is not your everyday indicator.
 Most indicator formulas are simple and take less space than the length of this sentence.
-Balance of Power is 3.5 pages of formula and is highly complex in the way it distinguishes larger lots from smaller lots.
-When there are more of the larger lots than smaller lots, the Balance of Power shifts to that side, up or down.
-For instance, more demand on the buy side creates a liquidity draw on the Bid, causing prices to rise as demand is much higher due to larger lots buying.
+Balance of Power is 3.5 pages of formula and is highly complex in the way it distinguishes large lots from small lots.
+When there are more of the large lots than small lots, the Balance of Power shifts to that side, up or down.
+For instance, more demand on the buy side creates a liquidity draw on the Bid, causing prices to rise as demand is much higher due to large lots buying.
 Price then moves up.

-Now with complex automated and bracketed order types used by Professional Traders in Dark Pools, price is controlled while they are buying.
-This means price is not yet moving even while larger lots are increasing the demand side of the transaction.
+Now with complex automated and bracketed stock order types used by Professional Traders in Dark Pools, price is controlled while they are buying.
+This means price is not yet moving even while large lots are increasing the demand side of the transaction.
 This builds up energy and momentum before the stock price moves.
-Identifying this accumulation is impossible with MACD, which is a price moving average indicator.
-MACD can’t turn up UNTIL price moves up above the moving average.
+Identifying this accumulation is impossible with MACD.
+This is because it is a price moving average indicator, and MACD can’t turn up UNTIL price moves up above the moving average.

 Martha Stokes CMT